InternationalTradeAdministration/developer-best-practices/README.md

 # Developer Best Practices (Draft)

 ## What is this?
 A central place to discuss and establish some best practices.
 I think one of the biggest hurdles when deciding best practices is getting an overall consensus.
 Another major hurdle is the sheer number of best practices that each developer could suggest.
-We want the best practice document to be small/concise enough for a new developer to consume without feeling overwhelmed.
+We want the best practice document to be small/concise enough for a new developer to consume without feeling overwhelmed, and to finally establish a couple best practices iteratively rather than dumping a ton on everyone at one time.

 ## What is the process?
 Using Github's native features we can vote on things, discuss them in comments, manage pull requests for better suggestions, etc.